woubraim/shared_control/README.md

-# Visual Servoing
+# Shared Control

-ROS 2 package for AprilTag-based visual servoing experiments.
+ROS 2 package for AprilTag-based Shared Control experiments.

-This package detects AprilTags from a camera stream, estimates their 3D pose, displays the detections in an OpenCV window, and publishes detected goals for future visual servoing control.
+This package detects AprilTags from a camera stream, estimates their 3D pose, displays the detections in an OpenCV window, and publishes detected goals for future Shared Control control.

 The node supports two camera setups: